roboogle/gtkmvc3/gtkmvco/docs/manual/mvc.rst

 controller by a sub-controller.

-After a model and a view have been instantiated (model and view are *independent*, a controller can be constructed by passing them.
+After a model and a view have been instantiated (model and view are *independent*), a controller can be constructed by passing them.

-From there on, the Controller can access the model, and teh view state (the set of contained widgets).
-When the view registers itself with a Controller, all signals are also automatically connected to the corresponding methods inside the Controller.
+From there on, the Controller can access to the model and the view state (the set of contained widgets).
+When the view registers itself within a Controller, all signals are also automatically connected to the corresponding methods inside the Controller.
 Connection in this case is performed by means of an implicit syntax rule, which binds a signal name to a corresponding method name.

+This automatic connection can be done either by following the `glade` or `GtkBuilder` specification, or by following a naming convention.

 In sections :ref:`VR:D` and :ref:`VR:EX` more details and an example are presented, to show how the View registration mechanism can be